Reimagining Roetersstraat:

 Let's Build a Better Roetersstraat

 The data is clear: Roetersstraat is unsafe, unbalanced, and prioritizes vehicles over the 75% of users who walk and cycle.
-Low-Traffic Neighborhoods have proven successful in London, reducing accidents by 60%, improving air quality, and garnering overwhelming public support.
+Low-Traffic Neighborhoods have proven successful in London, reducing accidents, improving air quality, and garnering overwhelming public support.
 It's time to bring this proven solution to Amsterdam.